 Apart from professional skills, a data scientist must have soft skills to maintain a peaceful working environment and collaborate with everyone.

 Skills and experience are prioritized more than education in the software engineering field.
-In most cases, candidates on a job interview lack general programming knowledge but may have good results in the academic area.
-That’s why there are so many applicants but less employment.
+In most cases, candidates for a job interview lack general programming knowledge but may have good results in the academic area.
+That’s why there are so many applicants but so little employment.

 Almost 90% of software developers say that their academic knowledge is useless in the workplace.
 If you look at the big picture, most independent developers are college dropouts.